-COMMENT A: Overall experience compared to expectations was favorable during the period ending June 30, 2015 (see page A-3).
-A larger than assumed rate of recognized investment income (i.e., on a funding value basis) resulted in a gain of about \$13.7 million.
-The continued investment gain on a funding value basis is primarily attributed to continued realization of 2011 and 2014 investment gains.
-On a market value basis there was a \$17.0 million investment return loss due to returns below the prior valuation's assumed 7.5% rate of return.
-The \$13.7 million gain on a funding value basis was primarily offset by the 13th check payment of around \$11 million as a result of strong investment return during 2014.
-The total net gain as a result of all financial and demographic experience was \$3.9 million.
+COMMENT A: Overall experience compared to expectations was unfavorable during the period ending June 30, 2016 (see page A-3).
+A smaller than assumed rate of recognized investment income (i.e., on a funding value basis) resulted in a loss of about \$1.7 million.
+On a market value basis there was a \$28.5 million investment loss due to returns below the prior valuation's assumed 7.25% rate of return.
+In addition, there was a 13th check payment of \$6.2 million as a result of strong investment return in prior years.
+The total net loss as a result of all financial and demographic experience was \$7.2 million.